Consumer discretionary, oil stocks pull FTSE 100 higher; Cineworld rises - News Break

 After rising 9.1% in the first four months of this year on recovery optimism, the FTSE 100 has traded in a tight range in the past few sessions as concerns grew that central banks might pare back their support early as economies reopen and inflation picks up.

-Chilean miner Antofagasta (ANTO.L) fell 0.9% after RBC cut its price target on the stock, while Mr Kipling owner Premier Foods (PFD.L) climbed 5.9% after brokerages raised their price targets.
+Chilean miner Antofagasta fell 0.9% after RBC cut its price target on the stock, while Mr Kipling owner Premier Foods climbed 5.9% after brokerages raised their price targets.